 7. Saturday Morning – Breakfast and a Farmer’s Market

-If you can make it out early enough, some Saturdays the Almonte Legion hosts an egg and bacon breakfast for $5.
+If you can make it out early enough, the third Saturday of every month, the Almonte Legion hosts an egg and bacon breakfast for $5.
 It is pretty much the best deal around!
 You get eggs, bacon AND sausage, pancakes, homefries, and coffee and juice!
-The best way to tell if its going to be on is to check the sign out front on a Friday, or I guess you could call them. : ) It runs from 8-11AM usually.
-More importantly, every Saturday morning in the library parking lot, there is a small but spectacular Almonte Farmer’s Market!
+They put a sign out front on the Friday before, or I guess you could call them to make sure that its running. : ) It runs from 8-11AM usually.
+More importantly, every Saturday morning during the summer in the library parking lot, there is a small but spectacular Almonte Farmer’s Market!
 Check it out for delicious baked goods, local produce, meat and eggs, and bedding plants and cut flowers.
-It is my new favourite farmer’s market
+It is my new favourite farmer’s market.

 8. Lunch at the Barley Mow Pub during High Water